ketetefid/EnigmaEncryptor/README.md

 ## Step 1: Setting up the development environment

 We would be utilizing Docker to setup an Apache-PHP webserver along with a MySql server for storing the uploaded entries.
-The following code will got to the `docker-compose.yml` file.
+The following code will go to the `docker-compose.yml` file.
 ```yml
 version: '3.8'
 services: